easonchai/hacktoberfest-challenge-1/README.md

 ## Getting Started 🗺️
 - There are 5 bugs 🕷️ found in the source code of the Python project.
 Find it, solve it, and open a PR!
-- There are additionally 5 freebie pull requests you can claim by modifying this README file by:
+- There are **additional freebie pull requests** you can claim by modifying this README file and:
-    - Adding instructions
+    - Add instructions
-    - Modifying typos
+    - Fix typos
-    - Be creative! (e.g. What is Hacktoberfest about?, add functionalities to the source code)
+    - Be creative! (e.g. What is Hacktoberfest about?)
+- Not interested in fixing the README?
+Modify the source code!
+Add comments, refactor code, mess around!

 - ### Instructions
+    - *TODO... plz add*

+You are encouraged to improve on the source code because that is where your creativity shines and the possibilities are endless!